 “You educate a man; you educate a man.
 You educate a woman; you educate a generation.”
 Brigham Young

 My name is Mr. Moice Ekundayo Dixon.
-I have worked in the information technology field for 20 years.
-I have obtained advanced degrees in technology with an MBA in MIS, MS in Information Assurance and I am currently a PHD candidate in Information Technology.
-My dissertation will focus on how to remediate the educational system in developing nations using the cloud as the primary methodology.
-I have taught computer science courses for the past 12 years as an adjunct professor at a community college and my passion for the educational system in Liberia stems from attending primary schools as a child and how the educational system was extremely robust and more than adequate for us to compete.
+I have worked in the information technology field for more than 20 years.
+I have obtained advanced degrees in technology with an MBA in MIS, MS in Information Security and I am currently a PHD candidate in Information Technology.
+I have taught computer science courses for more than 13 years as an adjunct professor at a community college and my passion for the educational system in Liberia stems from attending primary schools as a child and how the educational system was extremely robust and more than adequate for us to compete.

 The educational system in Liberia is in total disarray.
 The focus should be to develop and provide the most comprehensive primary education.
 The goal is to introduce a 21st century model to remediate the educational system by providing access to cloud-based learning.
 Children as young as 4 yrs. would have access to technology such as the One Laptop per Child initiative to provide and improve their cognitive abilities to learn materials both subject-oriented and object-oriented.